flyteorg/flyte/docs/concepts/admin.rst

 Static entities metadata (Named Entities)
 +++++++++++++++++++++++++++++++++++++++++

-A :std:ref:`named entity <protos/docs/admin/admin:namedentity>` includes metadata for one of the above entities (workflow, task or launch plan) across versions.
-It also includes a resource type (workflow, task or launch plan) and an :std:ref:`id <protos/docs/admin/admin:namedentityidentifier>` which is composed of project, domain and name.
+A :std:ref:`named entity <ref_flyteidl.admin.NamedEntity>` includes metadata for one of the above entities (workflow, task or launch plan) across versions.
+It also includes a resource type (workflow, task or launch plan) and an :std:ref:`id <ref_flyteidl.admin.NamedEntityIdentifier>` which is composed of project, domain and name.
 The named entity also includes metadata, which are mutable attributes about the referenced entity.

 This metadata includes: